GongypGit/246535/README.md

 Saremi A, Beutelmann R, Dietz M, Ashida G, Kretzberg J and Verhulst S (2016).
 A comparative study of seven human cochlear filter models.
 The Journal of the Acoustical Society of America, 140(3), pp.1618-1634.
 => Shows cochlear mechanical responses to different stimuli and different filterbank models

+20190604 An update from Sarah Verhulst helps code detection of platforms (line 23 in cochlear_model2018.py had an "in" changed to "is").